UoB-COMSM0110/2024-group-13/README.md

 We also implemented the following user-requirement:

->As a player, I want to have directions on the game so I know how to play.
+>As a player, I want to have clear directions on how to play the game so that I can understand the rules and controls.

 As such, from the start, we had a tutorial page included.
 Reflecting on the feedback received during the evaluation, we improved how instructions were presented by making them more visual.
 This feedback also led to the inclusion of text descriptions of the different special events that occur when the player collects uranium.